__gaTracker('send','pageview');

 Dashboard lights commonly inform drivers about problems like poor battery condition, low oil pressure and high engine temperature.

 But many cars now have lights for service interval indicators and seatbelt reminders along with malfunctions ranging from faulty anti-skid stability control to blocked air and fuel filters, defective diesel filters or fuel contaminated by water.
+You should learn to watch out for signs that will show you that your car is in need of a tuning diesel service.

 A Britannia Rescue spokesman said:’Cars have become so complex that the majority of drivers don’t understand what all of the most common warning or information lights on a car dashboard mean.